 You are not the problem.
 You are the solution.
 Aboriginal women's lives matter.

-I have worked in this space, leading Family Violence Prevention and Legal Services Victoria, for 14 years and over that time I have seen the conversation start to shift.
-Rosie Batty, the Royal Commission into Family Violence, the advent of ANROWS and Our Watch are all contributing to greater visibility of the problem of family violence in our community.
+I have worked in this space, leading Family Violence Prevention and Legal Services Victoria, for 14 years.
+Over that time, I have seen the conversation start to shift.
+Rosie Batty, the Royal Commission into Family Violence, the advent of and are all contributing to greater visibility of the problem of family violence in our community.
 But we must see this window of visibility grow to include Aboriginal women and children.

 Aboriginal organisations like ours have been working tirelessly for decades at the forefront of family violence prevention and response.
 And now, at long last, the climate is ripe for change.
 Aboriginal communities are coming together.
 Aboriginal leaders are speaking up.
 But we need to be heard.
 We need everyone to stand firm against family violence and to recognise the crucial role that Aboriginal Community Controlled Organisations play in addressing family violence impacting our communities.

 Change starts with all of us.
 Family violence is everyone’s business.
 Pretending it doesn’t exist or that your attitudes don’t hold sway is not an option.

 Be that through:

 - supporting a sister, friend, colleague or neighbour who has been impacted by violence

 - donating to a family violence support service

 - modelling respectful relationships to your children

 - or calling out disrespectful talk about women at your sports club